cfsworkload/mobileTelco/README.md

 If you had a MobileFirst server running locally, it would create the necessary files(.war, .wlapp) and push them to the server.
 An error may appear if you do not have a local mfp server running, but the files are still created.
 All files must be compiled with the same or lower version of Java than what the server was built.

-## Set Telco Android app properties file
+## Update Telco Android app properties files

 Enter your own keys in these files: